alanbjordan/GenAiHealthcareClaimsAutomation/README.md

 # VA Claim Automation Backend

 A robust backend system built with Flask and Celery for automating Veterans Affairs (VA) claims processing.
-This project integrates document analysis, language model processing, file storage via Azure Blob Storage, and a chatbot interface using OpenAI's APIs.
+This project integrates document analysis, language model processing, vector storage and search, and an agentic chatbot interface using OpenAI's APIs.
 It also features a comprehensive database layer with SQLAlchemy and PostgreSQL, and is containerized using Docker.

 ## Overview